robocorp/robocorp/log/docs/robocorp.log.md

 add_sensitive_variable_name(variable_name: str) → None
 ```

-Marks a given variable name as sensitive (in which case any variable containing the given `variable_name` will be redacted).
+Marks a given variable name as sensitive

+(in this case any variable containing the given `variable_name` will be redacted).

 Note that this will add a patterns where any variable containing the given variable name even as a substring will be considered sensitive.